SUPScientist/supscientist.github.io/cv.md

 ·	NSF-OTIC Award 1736905: Collaborative Research: Self-Calibrating pH Sensors for Autonomous Collection of Climate Quality Data. **Bresnahan, P.J.**, and Takeshita, Y. (Co-Lead PIs), Martz, T. (co-PI). $567K (2017-2020).
 ·	Helped attract major research donation from Lost Bird Project and led research and project/budget management.
 In collaboration with Martz, T., Andersson, A., and Cyronak, T. $1.25M (2016).
 ·	Research donation from Scripps Foundation for Science & the Environment. $5K (2013).

-### AWARDS AND HONORS
-·	Departmental Citizenship Award, Department of Earth and Ocean Sciences, UNCW (Inaugural recipient, 2023).
-To recognize exemplary behavior of a Department of Earth and Ocean Sciences faculty member based on overall and well-rounded contributions to all three evaluative areas (Teaching, Research+Scholarship, Service) in combination with outstanding collegial behavior.
-·	Invited as one of four speakers for the National Science Foundation Frontiers in Ocean Science Symposium (2020) and as a return alumnus panelist (2021).
-·	UC Ship Funds awardee and Chief Scientist (as a Ph.D.
-Candidate) on-board the R/V Sproul (2014).
-·	Dissertations Symposium in Chemical Oceanography (DISCO) XXIV Invitee (2014).
-·	Scripps Student Symposium (S3) award for best talk (2014).
-·	Scripps student video competition: Best Video in Climate, Ocean, and Atmosphere Program (2014).
-·	Scripps Community Outreach Program for Education most frequent volunteer (2013 & 2014).
-·	National Defense Science & Engineering Graduate Fellowship (2010 – 13).
-·	Elizabeth Nevius Award & Lehigh University President’s Scholarship (2008 – 09).
-·	Lehigh University William H. Chandler Prize in Chemistry & Chemical Engineering (2008).

 ### PEER-REVIEWED PUBLICATIONS:
 _last updated Fall 2023; * denotes student author_